json-path/JsonPath/README.md

   ]
 }
 ```
-* `NOTE: some of the JsonPath's aggregate functions do not see to work right now, due to bugs ?`
+* `NOTE: some of the JsonPath's aggregate functions do not seem to work right now, due to bugs ?`

 The above transformation specification can be used to produce the following summary document